VULTURES Prologue & First Chapter

 The Month of Jul, Mid Year 1169

 Ignoring the carnage, Theailys stood and started through the moonlit trees.
-This has got to stop, he thought, though he knew the words had little weight.
+This has got to stop, he thought, though he knew the words held little weight.
 The breathing exercises that his mother had taught him as a child did little to quell the murderous voice in his head, and his medication was as useful as a torch in rain.
 Had Theailys’ victims been human he was sure the Faithbringers would have locked him up ages ago.
 Keepers, sometimes he wished they had been, if only to validate his guilt.

 He arrived at Helveden’s southern periphery gate, and a cold sweat rose from his pores.
 Nearly two dozen corpses lay strewn across the road; blood stained the cobbles black in the dark of night.
 Theailys had never before seen this many after a blackout.
 He had never seen human bodies after a blackout.